• Resources

 4 min read

-If you know you need to act, but you keep putting off filing for disability, you’re not alone.
+If you know you need to act, but you keep putting off filing for Social Security disability benefits, you’re not alone.

 According to the Social Security Administration (SSA), the average applicant waits nearly eight months after becoming disabled before seeking benefits.